 If rose colored glassed and tie-died shirts are your jam, then by all means, drop by the Haight and see the sights.
 What you might find is that the counter culture of the 60s has turned into a bit of a tourist trap, and what has held on is the darker side of substance abuse.

-I love Hayes Valley, and I’m not really sure why.
 I lived in Hayes Valley around 2010 and have seen it grow into a hip destination.
 The heart of Haves Valley is Hayes and Octavia, where you can find an outdoor theater and numerous shops selling everything from fresh pressed juice and kale salads to macaroons and art.

 Hayes Valley is small, so you can drop in see what you need to see and be on your way.
 There you will find hip sun glasses, stores that only sell super soft t-shirts and hoodies that cost a fortune but make you wonder where they have been all your life.
 Also many great places to have a lunch dinner, and drinks.